-State agencies must complete a Cooperative Purchasing Request, Justification and Approval form (WV-40) to request that the Purchasing Director consider granting the state agency permission to purchase from one of the above contract categories.
+State agencies must complete a Cooperative Purchasing Request, Justification and Approval (WV-40) to request that the Purchasing Director consider granting the state agency permission to purchase from one of the above contract categories.
 The completion of this form is required for each subsequent purchase from the respective contract unless the Purchasing Director designates the identified contract as mandatory.
 Contracts identified as mandatory do not require submissions of the WV-40 for each purchase.

-The Cooperative Purchasing Request, Justification and Approval form (WV-40) requires the agency to indicate the type of contract (public cooperative entity, such as NASPO, WSCA, NJPA; federal government, such GSA; state entity other than West Virginia; West Virginia state entity; or another public body); contract name and number; contract purpose; cost of contract purchase; verification requirements, including a copy of the valid contract and the release order; identification of existing state contracts; and West Virginia vendor impact.
+The Cooperative Purchasing Request, Justification and Approval (WV-40) requires the agency to indicate the type of contract (public cooperative entity, such as NASPO, WSCA, NJPA; federal government, such GSA; state entity other than West Virginia; West Virginia state entity; or another public body); contract name and number; contract purpose; cost of contract purchase; verification requirements, including a copy of the valid contract and the release order; identification of existing state contracts; and West Virginia vendor impact.

-Should a state agency receive approval through the WV-40 process from the Purchasing Division to piggyback an existing contract, the agency must complete a Purchasing Requisition (WV-35), attaching the WV-40 form, indicating a release to the approved contract.
-Please note that certain additional Purchasing Division forms, such as the (WV-96) Agreement Addendum, Purchasing Affidavit, Certificate of Non-Conflict, may be applicable.
+Should a state agency receive approval through the WV-40 process from the Purchasing Division to piggyback an existing contract, the agency must submit a Requisition, attaching the WV-40, indicating a release to the approved contract.
+Please note that certain additional Purchasing Division forms, such as the) Agreement Addendum (WV-96, Purchasing Affidavit, Certificate of Non-Conflict, may be applicable.